....the art of creative introspection.

 Interpreting the Imagery

 What do you see?
 First take a long look into this image.
 Explore it and note what you see.
-Then read about what I found inside the imagery and see if it matches yours.

 Is it a crest?
 A door knocker?
 Is it a pendant or tallisman worn by royalty or a magician perhaps?
 Have the figures been trapped inside or are they figureheads representing guardians of the golden orb?
 The possibilities are as endless as ones imagination!